4 min reading time

 - Developing education strategies

-- Grading learner work, exams, etc.
+- Grading learner work, exams, and so on

 Instructor’s soft skills: